Emibergo02/RedisTrade/README.md

 ## Contact

-For questions or support, reach out via the [GitHub Issues](https://github.com/Emibergo02/RedisTrade/issues) page or contact the developer at [insert contact info if available].
+For questions or support, reach out via the [Discord](https://discord.gg/c6MBaKtkDc) server or contact the developer at [insert contact info if available].

 ---